The Cairngorms Up-Close: Gallery

 Where and when encountered: Nethy Bridge on 5 September 2021

-About: Bugs of this species can be found from the far north to the far south of Great Britain.
+About: Plant bugs of this species can be found from the far north to the far south of Great Britain.
 They are associated with a range of plants, especially nettles, and where present can be abundant.
 Individuals range in colour from pale green to black.

-Date range for adult records: 26 July to 7 September
+Date range for live (non-diapausing) adult records: 8 July to 7 September (62 days)

 Plagiognathus chrysanthemi